Published 18th October 2017

 What Is A Podcast?

-EFL podcasts are a great way to work on your Continuous Professional Development without doing anything besides listening.
+EFL podcasts are a great way for english teachers to work on your Continuous Professional Development without doing anything besides listening.
 Plus, they can be a nice distraction on your commute to work, making dinner or while you’re doing the ironing!

 The TEFL Show offers a podcast about teaching English and learning languages.
 Their episodes are really interesting and varied, including topics like native speakerism, mistakes to avoid when learning a foreign language, the issue of accents and things you should know when teaching pronunciation – quite a mixed bag.